 To find the Hottest Stampers it helps to have piles and piles of minty British pressings.
 And lots of time on your hands.
-Fortunately we have both!
+And lots of help.
+Fortunately, with a staff of ten and nothing else to do all day, we have all three.

 This is a tough album to get to sound right, as long-time readers of our site surely know, but on a good copy it can sound wonderful.
 This one really delivers, with plenty of presence and energy as well as natural, balanced tonality.